tomichj/buildo/README.md

 # Buildo

 Buildo is a small collection of generators that jump-start building a Rails application.

-This is the first release of buildo, and it doesn't do a ton yet.
+This is the first release of buildo.
+There might be a substatial changes coming.
+The auth scaffolding in particular will evolve in the near term, as a major Oath release is coming.

 Buildo sets up Oath and Oath Lockdown for authentication, installs some scaffolding to set up authentication, adds a User model, and a collection of gems to assist in app development.